4dsoftware/elemcor/README.md

 ## Trouble Shooting

-1. The results do not come out after a minute.
+1. The results do not come out in the table after a minute.

-Please check if the correct tracer is selected.
+Please check if the correct tracer is selected, as the warning message suggests.
 If the 15N data are loaded, but C or S is selected as tracer, then the software tool would not run properly.
 This is because some compounds may not have C or S in their formula, and the algorithm will report error if the tracer is not present in the compound.

 ## Support for Other Platforms